AirshipCMS/angular-1.airshipcms.io/README.md

 ## 2. Install Airship Launcher CLI Tools
 If you don't yet have the Airship Launcher command line tools, install the toolset at [https://install.airshipcms.io](https://install.airshipcms.io).
-With the Airship Launcher command line tools, you will be able to login and serve the project locally, though you won't be able to land or launch any files.
+With the Airship Launcher command line tools, you will be able to `airship login` and `airship serve` the project locally.
+However, you won't have permission to `airship land` or `airship launch` any files.

 ## 3. Login to Airship CMS
 In your terminal, navigate to the root of your directory and run: